Pink fairy armadillo: Evolutionary origins

-At present, fairy armadillos have the least molecular data available within the armadillo family.
-This genus includes only two living species of fairy armadillo: Chlamyphorus truncatus (pink fairy armadillo) and Chlamyphorus retusus (chacoan or greater fairy armadillo).
-These two species are morphologically similar: both have notably reduced eyes and reinforced forearms that support enlarged digging claws.They are also one of few mammals that do not have external ears visible.
-Both species are specialized to subterranean lifestyle which was developed in their ancestral lineage sometime between 32 and 17 Mya.
+Currently, fairy armadillos have the least molecular data available among all families of armadillos.
+The subfamily Chlamyphorinae includes only two extant species: Chlamyphorus truncatus, the pink fairy armadillo, and Calyptophractus retusus, the greater fairy armadillo.
+These two species are morphologically similar: both have notably reduced eyes and reinforced forearms that support enlarged digging claws.
+They are also one of the few mammals that lack visible external ears.
+Both species are specialized to a subterranean lifestyle which was developed in their ancestral lineage sometime between 32 and 17 Mya.

-Both species have allopatric distributions; both are strictly nocturnal but the details of their ecology and population biology remain unknown.
-The similarities can be explained either by the presence of a shared common ancestry, which would prove the monophyly of both species, or by the result of adaptive convergence due to extreme selective pressures induced by their lifestyle (which would suggest the diphyletic origin).
-In 2012 the first theory was proven.
-The split between these two species was estimated to have occurred around 17 ± 3 Mya, around the transition between Early and Middle Miocene.
+Both species have geographically separated distributions, and both are strictly nocturnal, but the details of their ecology and their population biology remain unknown.
+The similarities can be explained either by the presence of a shared common ancestry, which would place both species in the same clade (making them monophyletic), or by the result of adaptive convergence due to extreme selective pressures induced by their lifestyle (suggesting them to be diphyletic).
+A study in 2012 of several of their genes concluded that they were monophyletic, estimating the split between the two species to have occurred around 17 ± 3 Mya, around the transition between the Early Miocene and the Middle Miocene.

-Both species are rare in the field and are fairly elusive, thus phylogenetic affinities of fairy armadillos have been tested only once.
-As a result of the research conducted in 2009, the idea of respective monophyly of the three previously identified subfamilies Dasypodinae, Euphractinae, and Tolypeutinae (which separated from each other shortly after the Eocene-Oligocene transition) was supported.
-The Chlamyphorinae subfamily was found to show phylogenetic affinities with the clade Tolypeutinae, which became a significant step to define the previously completely unknown phylogenetic position of this armadillo subfamily within Cingulata.
-Later, the separation of the fairy armadillo subfamily from their tolypeutine sister-group was estimated to have occurred 32 ± 3 Mya.
+Both species are rare in the field and are fairly elusive, so the phylogenetic affinities of fairy armadillos have been tested only once.
+Research conducted in 2009 supported the idea that the three previously identified subfamilies Dasypodinae, Euphractinae, and Tolypeutinae of armadillos, which separated shortly after the Eocene-Oligocene transition, were monophyletic.
+Chlamyphorinae, the subfamily, including the pink fairy armadillo, was found to display phylogenetic affinities with the clade Tolypeutinae.
+This was a significant step in defining the previously completely unknown phylogenetic position of this armadillo subfamily within Cingulata.
+Later, the separation of the fairy armadillo subfamily from their sister-group of Tolypeutinae was estimated to have occurred 32 ± 3 Mya.

-Fairy armadillos are currently classified within the subfamily Euphractinae according to the reference taxonomy by A.L.
-Gardner (2005).
-However, there is an opinion that the antiquity and uniqueness of pink fairy armadillos would be best accounted for by retaining the subfamily Chlamyphorinae.
+Fairy armadillos have previously been classified within the subfamily Euphractinae.
+However, current opinion is that the antiquity and uniqueness of pink fairy armadillos are best accounted for by retaining the subfamily Chlamyphorinae.